List of awards and nominations received by David Fincher

 the thriller Gone Girl (2014) he was nominated for the Golden Globe Award.
-He earned his third Academy Award for Best Director with the Netflix drama Mank (2020).
+He received a third nomination for the Academy Award for Best Director for the Netflix drama Mank (2020).

 On television, he was instrumental in the creation of Netflix political drama series House of Cards (2013–2018).
 He won the Primetime Emmy Award for Outstanding Directing for a Drama Series for "Chapter 1" of House of Cards at the 65th Primetime Emmy Awards.
 He was nominated for five Primetime Emmy Awards for Outstanding Drama Series and two British Academy Television Awards for Best International Programme.
 For the Netflix animated series Love, Death & Robots (2019–), he won three Primetime Emmy Awards for Outstanding Short Form Animated Program.

 Also known for his work on music videos, he won two Grammy Awards for Best Music Video for "Love Is Strong" (1995) by The Rolling Stones at the 37th Annual Grammy Awards and "Suit & Tie" (2014) by Justin Timberlake featuring Jay-Z at the 56th Annual Grammy Awards.
 He was Grammy-nominated for "Oh Father" (1991) by Madonna at the 33rd Annual Grammy Awards.
 He also won three MTV Video Music Awards for Best Direction for "Express Yourself" in 1989 and "Vogue" in 1991 both by Madonna as well as and "Suit & Tie" by Justin Timberlake feat.
 Jay Z in 2013.